evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 text_evals_report
 ```

 Here is an example result.
-You can see that 10 responses indeed related to the topic of compensation.
+You can see that 10 responses out of 100 indeed related to the topic of compensation as defined by this word list.
 "Details" show occurrences in time.

 ![](../.gitbook/assets/cloud/llm_mentions_salary-min.png) NEW IMAGE TO BE ADDED